Two-Part Biological Starter System

 Early growth determines season-long performance.
 InDepth was built around the first 30 days after planting — the window that sets root architecture, nutrient capture, and stress resilience for the entire season.

-Part B is a fermented biological concentrate designed to establish beneficial microbial populations directly in the seed zone.
+A living fermented inoculant designed to establish beneficial microbial populations directly in the seed zone.
 The goal is early root colonization — getting the right biology in place before the wrong biology can fill the void.

-Deeper architecture from day one — establishing the foundation for season-long water and nutrient access.
+Zinc-driven auxin production extends root initiation while Bacillus metabolites stimulate elongation.
+Deeper architecture from day one — the foundation for season-long water and nutrient access.

 InDepth is available through AgriBio Systems directly or through our dealer network.
 Talk with your dealer about integrating InDepth into your seed treatment program this season.